What Does Our Microbiome Have To Do With It?

 - Antibiotic exposure (through diet or prescription)

-Researchers have found that when comparing lean and obese humans (and rats – most research starts on animals), there is an association of fewer Bacteroidetes and more Firmicutes in the obese and overweight populations.
-This suggests that a varied bacterial composition of the digestive tract alters the ability to extract calories from ingested food.6 This can be fairly significant in explaining portions of why calorie intake reductions do not always result in weight loss, or why two similar people can eat the same food and one person becomes overweight, while the other stays lean, even when all else remains equal.
+Researchers found that when comparing lean vs. obese humans (and rats), there is an association of fewer Bacteroidetes and more Firmicutes in the obese and overweight populations.
+This suggests that a varied bacterial composition of the digestive tract alters the ability to extract calories from ingested food.6 This is significant in explaining why calorie intake reductions do not always result in weight loss, or why two similar people can eat the same food and one person becomes overweight, while the other stays lean, even when all else remains equal.

 MAINTAINING BALANCE IN YOUR GUT

 A major challenge with working off assumptions is the complex nature of the body.
-In weight gain, there is a high likelihood that microbiota imbalance exists, yet other factors could also be contributing to the problem.
-It is very easy to move forward with a safe intervention right away, but in certain cases it is very important to know, with as much certainty as possible, why someone has gained weight or is having a hard time with losing it.
+In weight gain, there is a high likelihood that microbiota imbalance exists, yet other factors could also contribute to the problem.
+It is very easy to move forward with a safe intervention right away, but in certain cases it is more important to know (with as much certainty as possible) why someone has gained weight or is having a hard time with losing it.
 A very powerful test to understand the microbial balance in the digestive tract is through a stool examination.
-Much information is gleaned with this test, but one which is very valuable is seeing the Bacteroidetes and Firmicutes balance.
-This is great information because successive testing can demonstrate that the intervention or collection of interventions you have chosen are, in fact, working.
+Much information is gleaned with this test, but one which is very valuable is to see the Bacteroidetes and Firmicutes balance.
+Successive testing can demonstrate that the intervention or collection of interventions you have chosen are, in fact, working.

-With evidence piling up in support of the fact that a dysregulated microbiome contributes to weight gain, obesity, and the many challenges which follow in line with weight gain, one can only assume that doing what you can to balance the bacteria within the microbiome is an appropriate plan in the support of weight loss.
+With piling evidence to support the fact that a dysregulated microbiome contributes to weight gain and obesity, we are more sure than ever that doing what you can to balance the bacteria within your gut is a critical component in any plan to support weight loss.

 - Wikipedia.
 (2015).
 Wikimedia Foundation, n.d.
 Web.